 Your legal team can help determine how best to get documentation and state your case.
 Also, it is important to pay attention to legal timetables when seeking recommencement of benefits.
 A filling must be made within two years of the last payment of income benefits.

-If you have been injured or re-injured on the job, call The Ramos Law Firm for help in navigating the complex system to get the benefits you need.
+If you have been injured or re-injured on the job, call Ramos & Law for help in navigating the complex system to get the benefits you need.